HMRC Bailiffs – Know the Rights and Powers of Enforcement Officers

 As the director of a limited company, this will depend on whether your home contains any of the company’s assets.
 If your registered office is your home address, HMRC’s bailiffs can seize property from your home but only if they are company assets and not personal assets.

-Can HMRC Repossess My Home For a Limited Company Tax Debts?
+Can HMRC Take My House For a Limited Company Tax Debts?